wuba/react-native-echarts/blog/2023-03-21-the-official-website-has-launched/index.md

 ### Ember Expo Snack

 [Expo Snack](https://snack.expo.dev/) is an open-source platform for running React Native apps in the browser.
-If you are building a website for a React Native library, this is an excellent feature that helps developers to easily try out and test their code without having to download anything locally.
+If you are building a website for a React Native library, this is an excellent feature that helps developers easily try out and test their code without having to download anything locally.

 Integrating Snack in a Docusaurus project can be challenging.
 I refer to this [issue](https://github.com/facebook/docusaurus/issues/3966) and the source code at [react-native-website](https://github.com/facebook/react-native-website).

 Integrating Snack involves the following steps.

 - Write a remarkPlugins call `@react-native-website/remark-snackplayer`.
 This plugin will visit all `code` nodes with `node.lang == 'SnackPlayer'` when compiling markdown files, and replace the node with a SnackPlayer `div`.
-- Write a clientModule call `snackPlayerInitializer`.
-This module listen for client-side events and call `initSnackPlayers`, `updateSnacksTheme` at the appropriate time.
+- Write a client module call `snackPlayerInitializer`.
+This module listens for client-side events and call `initSnackPlayers`, `updateSnacksTheme` at the appropriate time.
 - Modify the a configuration file `docusaurus.config.js`, add `@react-native-website/remark-snackplayer` to remarkPlugins, add `snackPlayerInitializer` to clientModules, and add `https://snack.expo.dev/embed.js` to `scripts`.
 - In the `src/css/custom.css` file, define some styles for snack-player.